blueprinted-io/documentation/learningops.md

 ## Talk to Developers, Not Vendors

-Next time a vendor says their platform supports “agile learning,” ask them what their *engineering team* uses to ship software.
+Next time a vendor says their platform supports “agile learning,” ask them how their *engineering team* ships software.

-It won’t be SCORM.
+It won’t be completion based like SCORM.
-It won’t be a three-week storyboard approval cycle.
+It won’t be a six-week storyboard approval cycle.
 It definitely won’t be a launch-and-leave mindset.

 If you want to rebuild learning, stop asking vendors for new features.
-Start asking developers how they solved the same problems you’re facing now.
+Start asking developers how they solved the same problems we’re facing now.

 They’ve already built the blueprint.
+We just need to follow it.

 ---